The Only 9 Link-Building Tools You Need in 2024

 Magic, right?

 But there’s one downside to this system: the expense.
-If you opt for Zapier’s $49/month plan, it’ll cost you just shy of an extra $0.025 each time the zap runs.
-This makes it at least 10x more expensive than doing it manually.
+If you opt for Zapier’s $19.99/month plan, it’ll cost you an extra $0.026 each time the zap runs.

 Luckily, there’s a solution: create a JSON importer in Google Apps Script to import data from NeverBounce webhooks.
 That may sound hard, but it’s pretty simple.
-Ping me on Twitter if you want instructions for doing this.
+Ping me on X for instructions on how to do this.

 Pricing